 You have 4000 characters to play within both stores, but most people won’t read more than the first few lines.
 The iOS store shows three lines unless users click more and Google Play Store shows six lines.
 Three techniques work very well, proof (“Join a community of 10,000 teachers”, “Over one million people have downloaded...”, telling a benefits-base story, and highlight a unique aspect (“The only place to get official news on the Rolling Stones”).

-Here are some articles to help you write an effective description:
+Here is an article to help you write an effective description:

 Google has a short description with 80 characters, use this purely to encourage downloads.